-Despite the federal prohibition on cannabis and cannabis-derived products, there are several ostensibly legal products on the market that contain cannabis derivatives.
+Despite the federal prohibition on cannabis and cannabis-derived products, there are several legal products on the market that contain cannabis derivatives.

 The difference is, these products are often made from hemp – a non-psychoactive form of the plant.

 Unlike cannabis grown for recreational human use, hemp contains very little THC.
 Instead, hemp has been selectively bred for its long fibers, which are used in a number of industrial contexts.
 The plant and seeds are also incorporated into some animal feeds.

-However, while hemp does not contain THC, it does contain other cannabinoids, including some with medicinal value.
+However, while hemp does not contain significant amounts of THC, it does contain other cannabinoids, including some with medicinal value.
 Accordingly, manufacturers have begun marketing hemp-derived products to treat dog ailments and promote health.

-However, these products are subject to very little oversight, and it is difficult to determine the cannabinoid content therein.
-This makes these items of questionable value for medicinal use at this time.
-Still, there are plenty of owners who will tell anecdotes about their pooches’ aches and pains being resolved through the use of these hemp or CBD-oil infused treats, so it may be worth a try for desperate owners.
+There are plenty of owners who tell anecdotes about their pooches’ aches and pains being resolved through the use of these hemp or CBD-oil infused treats, so it may be worth a try for desperate owners.
 Just be sure to discuss the issue with your vet first.

-Hopefully, with further research and better regulatory mechanisms in place, these items may one day prove consistently useful in helping to treat ailing animals.
+Hopefully, with further research, these items may one day prove useful in helping to treat ailing animals.